keajs/kea-docs/docs/concepts.md

 sidebar_label: Concepts
 ---

-**WIP!** This doc aims to go in more detail what are the different parts of kea and how to they all fit together.
+This doc describes the different parts of Kea and how to they all fit together.

-Would be cool to add some images that better illustrate all these concepts.

 ## Logic